 Believe it or not, but we live in the age of narcissism.
 More and more people just like to show off or like to pose themselves bigger than they really are.
 Narcissism has become a buzzword, a label that we like to throw at each other rather easily.

 For the purpose of this website: what if your boss is narcissistic or has narcissistic tendencies?
-In order to help you deal with them, I will explain what narcissism is and how to recognise and deal with the kind of behaviour that accompanies the type.
+In order to help you deal with them, I will explain what narcissism is and how to recognize and deal with the kind of behavior that accompanies the type.

 Where did the term narcissistic come from?